Overview

 By measuring exoplanets’ sizes (diameters) and masses (weights), we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn).
 Some planets may be dominated by water or ice, while others are dominated by iron or carbon.
 We’ve identified lava worlds covered in molten seas, puffy planets the density of Styrofoam and dense cores of planets still orbiting their stars.

-So far scientists have categorized exoplanets into the following types: Gas giant, Neptunian, super-Earth and terrestrial with subcategories like mini-Neptunes within those groups.
+So far scientists have categorized exoplanets into the following types: Gas giant, Neptunian, super-Earth, and terrestrial, with subcategories — such as mini-Neptunes — within those groups.
+How are they alike or different?
+What makes them special?

 Learn More about Exoplanet Types